-At Penn State, less than 13% of all athletics revenue – generated largely through the performance of student-athletes – is spent to provide scholarships and educational opportunities to those student-athletes.
+And yet, at Penn State, less than 13% of all athletics revenue is spent on funding scholarships and educational opportunities for those student-athletes.

-And, at that, those expenses are not actually even outflows of funds from the University.
-Those “expenses” are ledger transfers from one portion of the University – the Athletic Department, to another portion of the University – the General Fund, as a means of having the Athletic Department “pay for” the scholarships.
+And, at that, those expenses are not actually even “real” outflows of funds from the University.
+Those expenses are ledger transfers from one portion of the University – the Athletic Department – to another portion of the University – the General Fund – as a means of having the Athletic Department “pay for” the scholarships.
 In actual fact, the true expenses incurred by the University for the benefit of the student-athletes is far less than the 13% figure from the financial statements.

-Instead, Penn State has used that revenue windfall from TV contracts to engorge administrative staff and swell coaching contracts (expenses wherein the dollars ARE actually leaving the University – and into the pocketbooks of administrators, staff, and coaches – and not simply moving from one university ledger to another).
+Instead, Penn State has used the revenue windfalls from TV contracts and Seat License Fees to engorge administrative staff and swell coaching contracts (expenses wherein the dollars ARE actually leaving the University – and into the pocketbooks of administrators, staff, and coaches – and not simply moving from one university ledger to another).
 Penn State spends nearly 50% of total Athletics revenues on salaries for administrators, staff, and coaches.
 Those expenditures – particularly for Administrative Staff – have exploded in recent years (Administration Salary Increases 157%, Coaches Salary Increases 130%).

-It also is helpful to understand the current situation, in order to evaluate the benefits and righteousness of a plan to provide more robust educational benefits to the student athletes.
 Simply re-directing as little as 10% of current administrative, staff, and coaching expenses would fully fund the total costs of such a program (keeping in mind, we are talking about just a 10% reduction from salary levels that have increased by over 140% in recent years).
-It would NOT require any funds to be redirected from outside of the Athletics department, or require fans and boosters to pay higher costs for tickets and other purchases.
+It would NOT require any funds to be redirected from outside of the Athletics department, nor would it require fans and boosters to pay higher costs for tickets and other purchases.

 What would the benefits of a more robust educational benefit be?

 From the standpoint of the student-athlete it would provide an enhanced opportunity to undertake rigorous and rewarding academic pursuits – in-line with those of the student body as a whole.
 While some student-athletes, usually in non-revenue sports, currently manage to pursue rigorous degree programs – while participating in demanding and time-consuming athletics activities – most do not (particularly in the largest sports program, college football).

-As with most large universities, Penn State is composed of numerous “colleges”, each with varying degrees of academic requirements – reflected in the required minimum GPAs for admission, and the required number and types of credits required to earn a bachelor’s degree.
 The three largest colleges at Penn State, with enhanced GPA academic requirements, are the Colleges of Engineering, Science, and Business (and those three colleges enroll over 1/2 of all Penn State undergraduate students).
 Over the last ten years, Penn State Football has recruited and enrolled over 200 scholarship football athletes – none of them have earned a degree in Engineering.
 NONE, Nor have any earned a degree in the College of Science – and only three have earned degrees in the College of Business.

-Higher, and more rigorous, academic requirements would appear to be incompatible with the simultaneous heavy, year-round time demands of such athletic competition.
+Higher, and more rigorous, academic requirements would appear to be largely incompatible with the simultaneous heavy, year-round time demands of revenue generating athletic competition.

 In addition, such a program – should Penn State choose to be a Leader – would present clear and meaningful benefits for Penn State Athletic programs.
 A meaningful academic benefit would serve as an enticement for prospective student-athletes to select Penn State as their school of choice.
 This would be particularly attractive for those prospective student-athletes who place great value in the benefits of a higher education – the types of student-athletes that Penn State claims to value.
 A benefit with far more value, to the “discerning” prospect, then would be a few dollars earned by promoting local restaurants and signing autographs through a NIL agreement.

-Also, especially in light of the NCAA’s recent regulatory changes which have made “transferring” from one university to another more attractive to the student-athlete (and has led to Penn State having one of the highest “transfer-out” rates of any of the Power 5 athletic programs), such a program would incentivize student-athletes to remain committed to their studies, their athletic program, and their teammates at Penn State.
+Also, especially in light of the NCAA’s recent regulatory changes which have made transferring from one university to another more attractive to the student-athlete (and has led to Penn State having one of the highest “transfer-out” rates of any of the Power 5 athletic programs), such a program would incentivize student-athletes to remain committed to their studies, their athletic program, and their teammates at Penn State.
 By rewarding those student-athletes who remain at Penn State throughout their academic/athletic careers with an additional two years of fully-paid scholarship, both the student-athlete and the athletic program benefit.